raimun2/GPStream/README.md

 (from Garmin devices) is also supported.
 Some sports apps like strava offers API services from which streams can be obtained.

-For more information about gathering GPX files from strava follow the steps described by [marcusvolz/strava](https://github.com/marcusvolz/strava)
+For more information about gathering GPX/fit files from strava follow the steps described by [marcusvolz/strava](https://github.com/marcusvolz/strava)

 For more information about gathering streams from strava API follow the steps described by [fawda123/rStrava](https://github.com/fawda123/rStrava)

-This package contains sample data as it comes from the latter alternative.
+This package contains raw files and sample data as it comes from the latter alternative.
 Both activity metadata and streams are available, corresponding to activities recorded by the author

 ### Overview and installation